 Threadfin Bass, Pronotogrammus multifasciatus

-The Threadfin Bass, Pronotogrammus multifasciatus, whose common Spanish name is Serrano Baga, is a member of the Sea Bass or Serranidae Family, known collectively as “serranos” in Mexico.
-It received its common name from length of the long pelvic fins which are significantly longer those found in most fish.
-The Threadfin Bass is an Anthias, a subfamily of Serranidae, that make up the majority of pink, orange, red and yellow reef fishes seen swarming in most coral reef photography and film.
+The Threadfin Bass, Pronotogrammus multifasciatus, whose common Spanish name is serrano baga, is a member of the Sea Bass or Serranidae Family, known collectively as serranos in Mexico.
+Its common name is derived from its long pelvic fins which are significantly longer than those found in most fish.
+The Threadfin Bass is an Anthias, a subfamily of Serranidae, that makes up the majority of the pink, orange, red, and yellow reef fish seen swarming in most coral reef photography and film.

-The Threadfin Bass is one of the few bright red fishes and is found only in very deep waters.
+The Threadfin Basses are one of the few bright red fish and are found only in very deep waters.
 They have elongated bodies with short heads.
-The eyes are moderate in size, the mouth is oblique and the lower jaw is projecting.
-They are characterized by a uniform overall red-pink coloration, very long pelvic fins, short pectoral fins that do not reach the anal fin origin, a forked caudal fin, approximately twenty thin irregular yellow bars along the sides, and a yellow stripe under its eyes.
-All of the fins are red and tipped in yellow.
+Their eyes are moderate in size, their mouth is oblique, and their lower jaw is projecting.
+They are characterized by a uniform overall red-pink coloration, very long pelvic fins, short pectoral fins that do not reach the anal fin origin, a forked caudal fin, approximately twenty thin irregular yellow bars along their sides, and a yellow stripe under their eyes.
+All their fins are red with yellow tips.

-The Threadfin Bass aggregate over rocky structure at depths between 240 and 1,000 feet.
-They reach a maximum length of 29 cm (11.4 inches), documented by a fish that we have caught, and weight less than 450 grams (1 pound).
+The Threadfin Basses aggregate over rocky structures at depths between 240 and 1,000 feet.
+They reach a maximum length of 29 cm (11 inches), as documented by a fish that we caught, and weight less than 450 grams (1 pound).
 They are found in all Mexican waters of the Pacific.
-They are a small, rare, deep-water species and not much is known about behavioral patterns.
+They are a small and rare deep water species and very little is known about their behavioral patterns.

-The Threadfin Bass is a very easy identification and cannot be confused with any other species.
+The Threadfin Bass is very easy to identify and cannot be confused with any other species.

-The Threadfin Bass is a common catch in the greater Los Cabos area.
-However, when released, they will not return to the deep and are almost immediately consumed by the Magnificent Frigate Bird, Fregata manificus, who post consumption will always return to ocean twice for drinks of water which provides splendid entertainment.
+The Threadfin Basses are a common catch in the greater Los Cabos area, however when released, they will not return to the deep and are almost immediately consumed by the Magnificent Frigate Bird, Fregata magnificus, who post consumption, will always return to the ocean for drinks of water, providing for splendid entertainment.